Professor of Physical & Computational Surface Chemistry

 494

-Light-atom location in adsorbed benzene by experiment and theory -: art. no. 216102
+Light-atom location in adsorbed benzene by experiment and theory

 G Held, W Braun, HP Steinrück, S Yamagishi, SJ Jenkins, DA King